Tag Archives: Troubleshooting

 • network trace contains “https://forms.office.com/formapi/api/<tenantId>/users/<UserId>/…”

-It is a form owned by group if
+The form is owned by a group if

 • form id is 88 characters length